-The Company recognized income (loss) related to derivative instruments, within payroll expenses in the consolidated statements of income (loss) of (\$125), \$350 and \$335 for the years ended December 31, 2021, 2020 and 2019, respectively.
+The Company recognized income (loss) related to derivative instruments, within payroll expenses, included under Cost of revenues and Operating expenses in the consolidated statements of income (loss) of (\$2,162), (\$125) and \$350 for the years ended December 31, 2022, 2021 and 2020, respectively.

-The fair value of derivative instruments in the consolidated balance sheets amounted to \$24 and \$42 as of December 31, 2021 and December 31, 2020, respectively.
+The fair value of derivative instruments in the consolidated balance sheets amounted to (\$635) and \$24 as of December 31, 2022 and 2021, respectively, and is presented under Other current liabilities and Other current assets, respectively.

-The estimated net amount of the existing profits that are reported in accumulated other comprehensive loss as of December 31, 2021 that is expected to be reclassified into consolidated statement of income (loss) within the next twelve months is \$8.
+The estimated net amount of the existing loss that is reported in accumulated other comprehensive loss as of December 31, 2022 that is expected to be reclassified into consolidated statement of income (loss) within the next twelve months is \$635.